Buying Guide for Fabric Planters

 A pack of five heavy-duty fabric planters with convenient, durable handles for easy portability.

 Pros: The fabric of these planters is thick, BPA-free, and eco-friendly.
 It won’t hold onto excess water, so you don’t have to worry about your plants becoming overwatered or their roots rotting from extraneous moisture.
 This will ensure that your plants are healthier and stronger overall.
 The planters also have a natural air-pruning feature, which prevents roots from becoming tangled or constricted within the container and ensures they have enough surface area to properly absorb water and minerals.
-The handles are sewn on with serging stitches to ensure they’re heavy-duty enough to support a bag full of soil and plants without ripping or falling off.
-This allows you to move the plants and planters with ease, all on your own.
+The handles are sewn with serging stitches to ensure they’re heavy-duty enough to support a bag full of soil and plants without ripping or falling off.
+This allows you to easily move the plants and planters all on your own.
 And they’re available in 10 different size capacities, between 1 to 30 gallons.